Atamantra/Flyspot/content/en/Quad-bike-tour.md

 {{< /brick_title2 >}}

 {{< brick_title2 >}}
 #### You can choose to ride solo on an ATV or opt for one ATV for two people.
-Your transfer to the activity, insurance, fuel, and an instructor who will provide you with training and guidance are included.
+Your transfer to the activity, insurance, fuel, and an instructor who will provide you with docs and guidance are included.
 ![Fethiye Rafting ](/uploads/atv/4.jpeg)
 {{< /brick_title2 >}}